Coronavirus Guidance Update 15/01/2021

-- The shop and post office are open (8am - 9pm Monday to Friday, and 10am - 9pm Saturday and Sunday)
+- The shop and post office are open (8am - 5pm Monday to Friday, and 10am - 4pm Saturday and Sunday).
+Please remember to bring your mask and follow the social distancing guidelines as indicated on the premises.

 - Advice(su) is open.
 The best way to get hold of us is via the student contact form and we will get back to you

 Please note the SU is encouraging cashless payments and are observing physical spacing, as per the recommended distance markers on the floor in the shop and bar.

 For information about how best to protect yourself please see the NHS guidance.

 UEA is now delivering teaching online.
 For the most up-to-date information you can visit the general FAQ pages of the University’s website, or for academic queries the UG & PG Student FAQ pages.

 What to do if you are self-isolating: